This article was last updated on February 1, 2022.

 Establishing a theme for certain days of the week will streamline the content creation process.
 The following are suggestions you can use for types of posts each day.
 Once you’ve established a pattern, your calendar will be simplified because you’ll know what you’re posting each day of the week.

-Mondays are for Motivation Monday
+Motivation Mondays are for upbeat content

 This might be an inspiring quote or video.
 On a day that people routinely dread, find something that motivates people and helps them get excited.